-Required rotations include departmental orientation, internal medicine 1, medical intensive care, emergency medicine, infectious diseases, adult medicine II (internal medicine 2 or ambulatory care), critical care II (surgical or burn intensive care), and special populations (pediatrics or acute inpatient psychiatry).
-In addition, the resident will participate in several longitudinal experiences including drug information, pharmacy systems and practice management.
+Required rotations include departmental orientation, internal medicine 1, medical intensive care, emergency medicine, infectious diseases, adult medicine II (internal medicine 2 or ambulatory care), critical care II (surgical or burn intensive care), and special populations (adult burn or acute inpatient psychiatry).
+In addition, the resident will participate in several longitudinal experiences including information management, pharmacy systems, and practice management.
 The resident will experience drug distribution and pharmacy operations through weekend staffing assignments in the central pharmacy.
-The resident will have the opportunity to select additional elective experiences including advanced internal medicine, advanced emergency medicine, advanced adult critical care, and HIV.
+The resident will have the opportunity to select additional elective experiences including pediatrics, advanced internal medicine, advanced emergency medicine, advanced adult critical care, and HIV.
 Additional rotations are considered on a case-by-case basis.

 Each resident is expected to complete a longitudinal research project under the guidance of a project preceptor.
 Results are presented at a regional conference.

 Valleywise Health is a clerkship site for Doctor of Pharmacy Candidates from the University of Arizona College of Pharmacy, Midwestern University College of Pharmacy-Glendale, Creighton University School of Pharmacy, and other accredited institutions.
 The resident may serve as a clinical co-preceptor for pharmacy students.
 The resident will provide in-service education to pharmacists, nurses, physicians, allied health professionals, students and patients as assigned.
 The resident will work on additional educational projects such as case presentations, drug information responses, journal club presentations, and a seminar/CE presentation.
-The resident may elect to participate in the Midwestern University Clinician Educator’s Program to develop teaching and precepting skills.
-In addition, the resident may be assigned to serve as preceptors for various University of Arizona College of Pharmacy courses/activities.
+The resident may be assigned to serve as preceptor for various University of Arizona College of Pharmacy courses/activities.

-The resident will participate in Pharmacy and Therapeutics committee through monthly attendance and the presentation of a Medication Utilization Evaluation.
+The resident will participate in Pharmacy and Therapeutics committee through monthly attendance and the presentation of assigned projects (such as a Medication Utilization Evaluation).
 Residents gain additional exposure to multidisciplinary committees through participation in Medication Safety Committee.

 There are two PGY1 resident positions available for the 2024-2025 program year.
 Candidates must have graduated from or be expected to graduate from an Accreditation Council for Pharmacy Education (ACPE)-accredited Doctor of Pharmacy program.
 Candidates must be eligible for licensure by the Arizona Board of Pharmacy.
 Residents are expected to be licensed in the State of Arizona by September 1, 2024.